Brightgate/product/README.md

 # Running from Installed Packages, Debian/Raspbian

-We deliver two services on the appliance: `ap.mcp` and `brightgate-appliance`.
-The former simply starts the master control process, while the latter launches all the daemons.
-They are controlled by systemd; thus:
+We deliver one new service on the appliance: `ap.mcp`, which starts the master control process, which then launches all the daemons.
+It is controlled by systemd; thus:

 ```
 $ sudo systemctl start ap.mcp
-$ sudo systemctl start brightgate-appliance
 ```

 and any other systemd subcommand.
 Note that the package postinstall scripts